ssb22/CedPane/README.md

 BitBucket is a trademark of Atlassian Pty Ltd.
 Bluetooth is a registered trademark held by the Bluetooth Special Interest Group.
 Bosch is a trademark of Robert Bosch GMBH.
+Brita is a registered trademark of Brita GmbH.
 Bubble Wrap is a registered trademark of Sealed Air Corporation.
 Butlin's is a trademark of Butlins Skyline Limited.
 Bvlgari is a trademark of Bulgari SpA.